GreenLemonProtocol/ink/README.md

 # Green Lemon Protocol

-The Green Lemon Protocol is an anonymous NFT platform based on zero-knowledge proof and dual-key stealth address protocol.
+The Green Lemon Protocol is an anonymous decentralized application platform based on zero-knowledge proof and dual-key stealth address protocol.
 Anyone can deploy their own anonymous NFT contract and share the same relayer service.
+And ERC-20 support is under development.

-The platform contains two core contracts.
+The platform contains two core contracts for now.
 Anonymous NFT contract and relayer contract.

 Quick facts:
 * Anonymous NFT contract hiding token owners based on dual-key stealth address protocol